President/Treasurer: Lori Hawkins(photo taken from The Cheyenne Mountain Run, Oct 8, 2022-25K)

 Membership: Ralph Cadwallader

-Ralph retired from Evans Army Community Hospital, Fort Carson in 1995.
-After 4 years working at Hospitals in Denver he began his second career as a Director, Material Services Consulting, Carefusion Corporation, San Diego, CA, retiring from that career in 2012.
+Ending a 25 year career in the US Army, Ralph retired from Evans Army Community Hospital Fort Carson in 1995.
+After 4 years working at hospitals in Denver, he began his second career as a Director, Material Services Consulting, Carefusion Corporation, San Diego, CA, retiring from that career in 2012.
 Living “next door to Cheyenne Mountain State Park” Ralph immediately began his volunteering at Cheyenne Mountain State Park.
 Ralph’s love of the outdoors and his past trail running experiences caused him to begin volunteering as a trail dog maintaining and building trails within the park as well as other parks in Colorado.
 His interest in fire mitigation caused him volunteer for the park sponsored 2013 sawyer training resulting in becoming a certified sawyer.
 He now is the crew leader on the very active fuel/fire mitigation crew, actively creating fire breaks with in the park and maintaining past mitigated areas.
 Ralph has been selected as “Volunteer of the Year” both in 2013 and 2014.

 Rick began volunteering with CMSP before it was a Park.
 His first volunteer project was to remove over 1 mile of barbed wire in the vicinity of where Sundance and lower Talon trails were eventually built.
 Before the Park opened, he led community groups on hikes and introduced them to Park plans that were up for review.
 He also worked on all park trails with professional and volunteer trail building organizations prior to and after Park opening.
 Currently Rick volunteers with the Trail Dogs, Timber Tigers and Friends projects.
 Recently Rick retired for the fourth time!
 However he is working part time as a healthcare supply chain consultant.
 In addition to his time volunteering with CMSP, he also volunteers with other outdoor organizations.